jpshokar/iniread/readme.txt

 - what's readini? -

-readini is a C99 library for understanding the ini data exchange format.
+readini is a C99 single header file library for reading the ini data exchange format.
 This format is used as a configuration file, similar to JSON.

-the API is really easy to follow. main.c uses most of the commands you may need.
+the API is trivial to follow, main.c uses most of the commands you may need.

 - resources used -